nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring.rst

   The files that handle the OSIF integration are located in :file:`nrf/subsys/zigbee/osif`.

   * The ZBOSS stack library comes in production and development versions.
-    The production version is enabled by default with the :option:`CONFIG_ZIGBEE_LIBRARY_PRODUCTION` KConfig option.
+    The production version is enabled by default with the :option:`CONFIG_ZIGBEE_LIBRARY_PRODUCTION` Kconfig option.
-    The development version includes additional features in experimental state and can be enabled with the :option:`CONFIG_ZIGBEE_LIBRARY_DEVELOPMENT` KConfig option.
+    The development version includes additional features in experimental state and can be enabled with the :option:`CONFIG_ZIGBEE_LIBRARY_DEVELOPMENT` Kconfig option.
     For more information, see :ref:`nrfxlib:zboss_configuration`.

 * :ref:`zephyr:ieee802154_interface` radio driver - This library is automatically enabled when working with Zigbee on Nordic Semiconductor's development kits.